sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 We decided to implement this at the LLVM-IR level so that our optimization would be source-language-independent.

-It is common knowledge that there are [hard problems](https://en.wikipedia.org/wiki/List_of_unsolved_problems_in_mathematics) in the field of mathematics.
-Therefore, we avoid mathematics and endeavor on an ad-hoc approach.
-This also results in a more reader-friendly blogpost.

 We came up with several hypothesis that we then used to develop a model for _V0_.